jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/d20pfsrd/Wyrmling Blue Dragon.md

 RacialMods:
 Languages: Draconic
 SQ:
+SpecialAbilities:
+  Desert Thirst (Su): >
-SpecialAbilities: Desert Thirst (Su) A blue dragon can cast create water at will (CL 6).
+    A blue dragon can cast create water at will (CL 6).
 Alternatively, it can destroy an equal amount of liquid in a 10-foot burst.
 Unattended liquids are instantly reduced to sand.
 Liquid-based magic items (such as potions) and items in a creature's possession must succeed on a Will save (DC 14) or be destroyed.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: